Brilight/Brilight.github.io/_pages/about.md

 - *2021.6* Outstanding Graduate of Peking University.

 # 📖 Educations
-- *2021.09 - now*, PhD student in the Academy for Advanced Interdisciplinary Studies and School of Integrated Cirtuits, Peking University.
+- *2021.09 - now*, PhD student, majoring in EDA in the Academy for Advanced Interdisciplinary Studies and School of Integrated Cirtuits, Peking University.
-- *2017.09 - 2021.06*, Majoring in condensed matter physics in School of Physics, Peking University.
+- *2017.09 - 2021.06*, Bachelor of Science, majoring in condensed matter physics in the School of Physics, Peking University.

 # 💬 Invited Talks
 - *2022.11*, Introduce DeePEB in a Peking University—Zhejiang University EDA workshop.

 # 💻 Internships
-- Eagerly looing forward to.
+-Looing forward to internships in 2023 Summer.